rackerlabs/docs-offerings/docs/getting-started/examples/generate-auth-token.rst

 -  https://identity.api.rackspacecloud.com/v2.0/

-Your account may be based in either the US or the UK; this is not determined by your physical location but by the location of the Rackspace retail site which was used to create your account:
+Your account may be based in either the US or the UK.
+This is not determined by your physical location, but by the location of the Rackspace retail site which was used to create your account:

 -  If your account was created via http://www.rackspacecloud.com, it is